 By day 16, you can probably go back to a more vigorous workout schedule if that is what you are accustomed to.

-You should no longer need any pain medication and regular movements should be pain free.
-It’s possible to go back to your regular workout schedule, but you should wait to have intercourse until at least week six.
+You should no longer need any pain medication, and regular movements should be pain-free.
+It’s possible to go back to your regular workout schedule, but you should wait to have intercourse until at least week six when your labia minora and labia majora are fully healed.

 How To Recover From Labiaplasty Faster